 - Other assistance under this Title for which a Return of Funds is required

 Satisfactory Academic Progress

-Students who receive Federal Student Financial Aid must, in accordance with federal, state and institutional requirements, be in good standing and maintain Satisfactory Academic Progress (SAP) toward obtaining their degree or certificate.
+Students who receive Federal Student Financial Aid (federal loans and work-study) must, in accordance with federal, state and institutional requirements, be in good standing and maintain Satisfactory Academic Progress (SAP) toward obtaining their degree or certificate.
 Under Federal Title IV law, the school’s SAP requirements must meet certain minimum requirements, and be at least as strict as the college’s standards for Good Academic Standing.
-This policy applies to students applying for financial aid for terms/periods of enrollment that begin on July 1, 2011 or after.
+This policy applies to students applying for financial aid for terms/periods of enrollment that begin on July 1, 2014 or after.

 The Federal government requires that an institution use three measurements to determine SAP: qualitative, quantitative and maximum timeframe.
 The student must maintain a minimum cumulative completion rate of credits attempted, and complete a degree or certificate within a maximum timeframe set by law.
 The standards use to evaluate academic progress are cumulative and, therefore must include all terms of the student’s enrollment (even periods during which the student did not receive SFA funds).

 To be able to receive financial aid at the School of Public Health, students must demonstrate satisfactory progress toward their academic objectives, as measured by:

 - Minimum cumulative grade-point average (GPA) – Qualitatively, on a scale of 4.0, students receiving federal financial aid must maintain a minimum cumulative GPA of 2.75.

 - Minimum cumulative completion rate – Quantitatively, financial aid recipients must maintain a cumulative completion rate equal to or exceeding two-thirds (67%) of the credits attempted.